MikkeFrikke/polygon-graph/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Usage
+Drag existing points to change the shape of the polygon.
+Double-Click (near Polygon Area) on the graph to add new points.
+Click on existing points to remove them.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: